 Over the last couple of years on at least five occasions, something weird and wonderful has happened to me that I can not explain except that it is a series of the most incredible coincidences I have ever experienced.
 I am writing this up in the hopes that a reader will be able to point out what I am missing in understanding it.

 In college I got my degree in Finance.
-Investing interested me.
+Investing (risk taking) fascinated me.
 There, I learned the mathematics of probability which honed my gambling experiences.

-Tuesday night my girlfriend and I had dinner at Nobu, the sushi restaurant in Caesars.
+Tuesday night my girlfriend and I had dinner at Nobu, the sushi restaurant in Caesars Palace.
 We usually consider our dinner at Nobu to be the high point of our trip, because of the quality of the food as well as the ambiance of the place.

 If you are unfamiliar with the Nobu Restaurants, here is a brief introduction from Wikipedia: “Nobuyuki “Nobu” Matsuhisa … is a Japanese celebrity chef and restaurateur known for his fusion cuisine blending traditional Japanese dishes with Peruvian ingredients.
 His signature dish is black cod in miso.
 He has restaurants bearing his name in several countries.